ojasiiitd/Databasing-Flask-MySQLDB/README.md

 # Trying-out-Flask

 A basic **flask application which implements a simple database** using MariaDB `(mysql  Ver 15.1 Distrib 10.1.37-MariaDB, for debian-linux-gnu (x86_64) using readline 5.2)`.

-A simple website using [Bulma](https://bulma.io/ "Bulma Website") has been used for styling (no external CSS used!).
+A simple website using [Bulma](https://bulma.io/ "Bulma Website") has been used for styling *(no external CSS used!)*.
 A survey form has been made, in which entries will be submitted, and simultaneously stored in a MariaDB database.

 **MariaDB is a newer version of MySQL** and uses same commands as MySQL.

----

 ## Instructions to Setup :